TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Complexity Analysis of the Attribution Process

 \section{Complexity Analysis of the Attribution Process}

 In this section, we rigorously analyze the computational overhead of our attribution framework.
+We report complexity in terms of analysis passes and asymptotic costs, as wall-clock varies substantially with caching strategies and kernel implementations.
 We focus strictly on the attribution extraction process for a generated response of length $T$.
-Let $L$, $d$, $V$, and $H$ denote the number of layers, hidden dimension, vocabulary size, and attention heads (per layer), respectively.
+Let $L$, $d$, $|\mathcal{V}|$, and $H$ denote the number of layers, hidden dimension, vocabulary size, and attention heads (per layer), respectively.
 The standard inference complexity for a Transformer is $\mathcal{O}(L \cdot T \cdot d^2 + L \cdot H \cdot T^2)$.
 Our attribution process introduces post-hoc computations, decomposed into three specific stages: